 Don’t forget to use good quality ricotta, and the nutmeg is a must.
 Make sure to leave the gnudi to sit in the semolina flour for several hours, as this will create the coating that will keep them together when they cook.

 Sicily is a really special food destination in Italy, boasting ingredients and flavour combinations not found anywhere else in the country.
 This pasta dish is a perfect example, with very fresh, oily sardines combined with sweet raisins, onions, aniseedy fennel bulb and fronds, toasted pine nuts, and olive oil.
-When made with love and care it’s a truly amazing dish that’s greater than the sum of its humble parts.
+When made with love and care it’s, an amazingly easy Italian recipe that’s greater than the sum of its humble parts.

 Lazio and the city of Rome have many fantastic dishes to claim as their own, but one of my very favourites is the porchetta.
 Although made all over Italy, it’s done especially well in the hilltop towns south of the city.